 From the day we opened our doors back in May of 2012 we committed to a performance-inspired biathlon program that would develop quality athletes for Canada’s Junior and Senior National Teams.
 That goal, in our minds, could only be achieved by developing quality individuals first, and that is nearly impossible without continuous education.

-Now, seven years later, we are just as committed and invested in our athletes’ education as we were in 2012.
+Now, nine years later, we are just as committed and invested in our athletes’ education as we were in 2012.
 Our training philosophy is based upon and revolves entirely around one simple concept… the higher education and high performance training are not mutually exclusive, but rather complementary, if planned, designed and implemented the right way.
 We strongly encourage our athletes to pursue post-secondary education after high school and not focus entirely on training.
 Our training program is designed around our athletes’ school or university schedules as we aim to be as flexible as possible in delivering quality coaching that does not interfere with academic goals.

 Over the course of the past few years we have been able to develop athletes that represented Canada on the international stage at World Youth and Junior Championships, Junior Cups and IBU Cups while going to university either part- or full-time.